DC-BSU-RAK/skills-portfolio-anieljclariza/Assessment 1 - Skills Portfolio/README.md

 - Additionally , provide a "Quit" button to close the application.

 &nbsp;
-# Exercise 3 - Student Manager
+# Exercise 3 - Student Manager - 20 Nov

 A list of student marks are held in the studentMarks.txt file available in the resources folder.
 These need to be loaded into a program to analyse the data.
 The first line is a single integer that gives the number of students in the class.
 Each subsequent line of the file comprises a student code (between 1000 and 9999), three course marks (each out of 20) and an examination mark (out of 100).